huggingface/simulate/examples/README.md

-## Examples for SimEnv
+## Examples for Simulate

 The examples are organized by level of complexity or application.
-Currently, SimEnv has the following examples running:
+Currently, Simulate has the following examples running:

 ### Basic
 * `create_and_save.py`: